fireflycons/PSCloudFormation/docs/en-US/Update-PSCFNStack.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.String
 ### You can pipe the stack name or ARN to this function
 ## OUTPUTS

 ### System.String
 ### ARN of the stack
 ## NOTES
 This cmdlet genenerates additional dynamic command line parameters for all parameters found in the Parameters block of the supplied CloudFormation template